What Size Inverter Do I Need For My Campervan

 When it comes to planning your campervan build, one of the most important things to consider is how much power draw you will have.
 After all, you’ll want to ensure you have enough power to run all your essential appliances and gadgets while on the road.
 So how do you determine how much power you’ll need?

 One of the best ways to start is by doing an energy audit of all the 240V power items you plan to use in your campervan.
 This will give you a good idea of your general power needs.
-For example, if you plan on using a microwave, kettle and air conditioners, you’ll need a more powerful 12v power inverter than if you’re only using it to charge a laptop.
+For example, if you plan on using a microwave, kettle and portable air conditioners, you’ll need a more powerful 12v power inverter than if you’re only using it to charge a laptop.

 Knowing your total power needs is important for 12v and 240v.
 It will determine your total battery bank amperage and determine how long you can be off-grid.